Kyosho Burns: Pricing

-Collectabillity and current popularity (1992–)
+Collectability and current popularity (1992–)

 Due to its high sales price at the time the Turbo Burns is highly sought-after, not only by collectors but also by adults who could not afford this car during their childhood.
 The most valuable are typically mint condition Turbo Burns with the paint job and OS EX-B engine which were shown on the box art.
 A mint condition, regular Turbo Burns will generally exceed US$500 with this configuration.
 Mint condition SCC variants are typically valued even higher.

 As with the Burns (MP1), there are many forums and threads dedicated to this car.
 The value of the Turbo Burns in relation to the original can often be seen in the level of dedication invested by their owners, with some cars being restored to what can be described as "concourse condition".
 As with the original Burns and Burns DX, these cars are also being converted to brushless technology.